-The approach described here is only possible on Linux or Docker Desktop (Mac and Windows).
-It won’t work when using Docksal with VirtualBox.
+The approach described here is only possible with Docker Desktop (Mac and Windows).
+It won’t work when using Docksal with VirtualBox on Mac/Windows, nor will it help on Linux.

 Some VPNs are configured to intercept and re-route all traffic (let’s call them “greedy”), thus breaking